mlabs-haskell/ytxp-lib/ytxp-plutarch/examples/direct-offer/doc/tutorials/specification.md

 - We will not specify any particular values, as the component's value is what the consumer can keep.
 - The address must be a YTxP yielding-validator address to ensure that the yielding validator will only validate when an authorized transaction family is also validated.
-- The datum consists of two fields: the owner and the to buy value.
+- The datum consists of two fields: the "owner" and the "to buy" value.
 - No scripts are allowed to be referenced.

 If a component has multiple states, we will specify that in the documentation.
 However, the offer component has no meaningful states, so we will not provide any details.